-Cloud storage is primarily used as means to share files with others or have them transferred from one device to the other.
+Cloud storage is primarily used as a means to share files with others or have them transferred from one device to another.
 And as the storage space became more affordable, even free in many cases, the service started gaining importance as an increasingly attractive backup solution, provided people didn’t mind any third party managing their data.

 In an earlier version of Windows, the complaint was that the sync feature wasn’t that reliable.
-People wanted that the files they keep safe in file explorer on their computer should also be made available offline so they can access them anywhere.
+People wanted the files they keep safe in File Explorer on their computer to also be made available offline so they can access them anywhere.
 This wasn’t possible because it was just a placeholder.

 Microsoft used placeholders on users’ PCs to represent files they stored in OneDrive.
 People had to learn the difference between Placeholders i.e. files available online against files available offline i.e. physically on your PC.
 Microsoft received a good amount of feedback around this behavior and finally came up with a selective sync feature.

 The new feature gave users the freedom to choose what data they wanted to be synced to their PC from their online OneDrive.
-So, they could choose to have all of the online OneDrive files synced to the PC or just the ones selected by them.
+So, they could choose to have all of the online OneDrive files synced to the PC or just the ones they selected.

 To select particular Folders to Sync or unsync on your OneDrive.
 Then select the ‘Sync only these folders’ option, and hit the OK button.
 All of the selected folders will now sync on your PC.